 Global Alliance on Disability and Health Innovation (GANDHI): What Makes Innovation Stick?
 (2018-2019)

-This 2018-19 Bass Connections project (“GANDHI 3.0”) will create a cohort of students committed to designing and implementing systems changes.
-The aim is to help implement, spread or scale up innovation at Duke and in Durham County for underserved and underrepresented populations experiencing transitions in health or healthcare.
-The 2018-19 team’s goal is to build capacity for social intrapreneurship: people who will work as a member within their organization to develop and promote solutions to social and system challenges.
+This 2018-19 Bass Connections project (“GANDHI 3.0”) created a cohort of students committed to designing and implementing systems changes.
+The aim was to help implement, spread or scale up innovation at Duke and in Durham County for underserved and underrepresented populations experiencing transitions in health or healthcare.
+The 2018-19 team’s goal was to build capacity for social intrapreneurship: people who work as a member within their organization to develop and promote solutions to social and system challenges.

-Using Duke case examples of programs and interventions, students will first learn the fundamentals of program planning, theories of change and implementation science.
-This type of real world research identifies barriers and facilitators and studies methods to promote the adoption of interventions and policies.
-Skills learned will then be applied to Duke projects aimed to improve healthcare, health and health policy.
-In the spring semester, teams of students will work directly with faculty partners on scaling up Duke initiatives.
-While working on these projects, students will meet weekly as peer mentors, creating a cohort of social intrapreneurs at Duke.
+Using Duke case examples of programs and interventions, students first learned the fundamentals of program planning, theories of change and implementation science.
+This type of real world research identified barriers and facilitators and studies methods to promote the adoption of interventions and policies.
+Skills learned were then applied to Duke projects aimed to improve healthcare, health and health policy.
+The team founded a student volunteer program for Lincoln Community Health Center, and also began a longitudinal database for Lincoln of patients’ unmet needs, access to community services and whether referrals were successful.
+They also held an Exercise Is Medicine Across the Lifespan Colloquium at Duke.
+While working on these projects, students met weekly as peer mentors, creating a cohort of social intrapreneurs at Duke.